 In 2008, our congregation moved into its current building.
 Our award-winning spiritual home was the first platinum LEED-certified synagogue in North America.
 It is the place where we learn and live our values, explore our Judaism, raise our children, celebrate during happy times, and gather to support each other during life’s challenges.

 Please add your generous support to the Pillars of Chai Campaign and help make this magnificent building fully ours.

 Your pledge can be paid over four years and is tax-deductible to the extent allowed by law.
 Gifts can be made in a variety of ways including transfer of appreciated securities and retirement savings, which could offer tax savings.

 In our fifty-plus years, JRC has had two previous major capital campaign fund drives.
 The first one, in the late 1970’s, made it possible to purchase land at 303 Dodge and to renovate the original building on that land.
 Beginning in 2002, we started a second campaign and raised $6.7 million to build our beautiful new building.
 This third chapter, the Pillars of Chai Campaign will bring important stability to our community and finish what we started.

 It has already been more than a decade since we moved into our new building, and it's hard for some to remember why we embarked on this journey in the first place.
 In fact, the current 4th graders weren't even born when JRC was in the old building.

-But even if you joined after 2008 (the year we moved into the new building) and you never set foot in the old space, you are still impacted by enjoying the benefits of the incredible transformation that allowed our community to grow in a way that would never have been possible in our old building.
+Even if you joined after 2008 (the year we moved into the new building) and you never set foot in the old space, you are still impacted by enjoying the benefits of the incredible transformation that allowed our community to grow in a way that would never have been possible in our old building.

-For example, the basement Social Hall doubled as the Early Childhood Center, and toys had to be stashed behind a partition in the corner during programs.
+For example, the old basement Social Hall doubled as the Early Childhood Center, and toys had to be stashed behind a partition in the corner during programs.

 Building the Actual "Pillars"